The name Persaud was brought to England

 Early Notables of the Persaud family (pre 1700)

-Another 19 words (1 lines of text) are included under the topic Early Persaud Notables in all our PDF Extended History products and printed products wherever possible.
+in 1696.
+He entered the...
+Another 35 words (2 lines of text) are included under the topic Early Persaud Notables in all our PDF Extended History products and printed products wherever possible.

 Migration of the Persaud family to the New World and Oceana